Thunder Point Book #3

-With warmth and sensitivity, #1 New York Times bestselling author Robyn Carr shows readers that falling in love can be the bravest act of all.
+Come back to Thunder Point!
+From the #1 New York Times bestselling author of the Virgin River series, book 3 in her beloved Thunder Point novels, where falling in love can be the bravest act of all.

 In a moment of desperation, Devon McAllister takes her daughter and flees a place where they should have been safe and secure.
 She has no idea what is around the next bend, but she is pretty certain it can’t be worse than what they’ve left behind.
 Her plan is to escape to somewhere she can be invisible.
 Instead, an unexpected offer of assistance leads her to Thunder Point, a tiny Oregon town with a willingness to help someone in need.